manuel-fischer/LatticeCraft/doc/mod_generation.md

 ```

 When writing structures you should consider that the ground is not flat, you might add additional dirt and grassblocks around your structure, to give it an additional base.

+## What is the placer exactly?
+A placer is an object of either the class `ChunkPlacer` or `WorldPlacer`, both behave similarily.
+The `ChunkPlacer` is used during generation.
+The `WorldPlacer` is used in all other cases, whenever something changed in the world.
+Both offset the coordinate system.